SaltMiningCo/Tetris-Clone/README.md

 # Tetris-Clone
 This is a clone of the classic video game Tetris.
+The purpose behind this is to create a controlled environment for a soon-to-be-developed Tetris AI.
 Information about my implementation of the game is listed below.

 ## Controls
 - ESC - Quit the Game